Scroll for more info

 On-site camping will be available on a grass area beside the club, suitable for tents.
 As well as this grass area there is plenty of paved area for caravans, and camper vans.
 This will be the heart of the event atmosphere and is the best way to stay fully immersed in Nationals 2026.
 Close to the boats, the bar, and the post racing stories.
 It’s relaxed, social, and ideal for competitors who want to be right at the centre of the action all week.

-Spaces are limited, so early arrival is always recommended.
+Spaces in the camping epicentre here are limited, so early arrival is always recommended.
+There is an alternative area for tents too if this suits you better.

 For those who prefer a roof over their heads, there is a range of off-site accommodation nearby, from self-catering cottages to welcoming B&Bs and hotels.
 All are easily accessible and well used by visiting sailors.
 Full details can be found on the usual booking websites.

-Competitors are strongly advised to book early, as accommodation availability in the area may be limited during the event period.
+Competitors are strongly advised to book accommodation early as availability in the area may be limited during the event period.

 A few nearby options to get you started are listed below (driving times are approximate):